BrenanMarenger/Capstone-Project/README.md

 * Vitest for testing components
 * Multiple profile system for each account to have many users
 * Calculated "Match" system, based on favorited videos shared categories (weighted higher on appearing more)
-* More videa api data, cast section, rating
+* More video api data, cast section, rating
 * Increase search/filtering capabilities
-* Passport for better authenticaiton
+* Passport for better authentication
 * Deploy to host

-## Recreation
+## Retrospect
 > If I had to remake this project, using what I learned now, I would have taken a different route and used different technologies
 * Firebase - simplify the server-side/backend, allowing for more features and dynamic DB setup
-* Typescript - came accross ambiguous typing issues, leading to some DB problems
+* Typescript - came across ambiguous typing issues, leading to some DB problems
 * Scss - better organized, easier to read, and use for CSS
 * Vue 3 - more up-to-date, more features, easier configuration with imported tools
 * Rich Server - too much functionality on the client-side, distribution of data for performance